General Convex Agreement with Near-Optimal Communication: Conclusions

-As pointed out in \cite{PODC:GhiLiuWat25}, the standard communication-saving techniques for Byzantine Agreement do not directly extend to $\ca$: they crucially rely on \emph{compressing} parties' inputs into short encodings that can be efficiently propagated and decoded, whereas in $\ca$ we must preserve the \emph{geometric/convex structure} of the input space.
-Our protocols overcome this obstacle by compressing the \emph{system} rather than the \emph{values}.
-Concretely, our main technical contribution is our use of \emph{extractor-based deterministic committees}: the extractor's expansion guarantees that, even against an adaptive Byzantine adversary, most committees contain enough honest parties to make progress.
-By iterating committee aggregation, we ``compress'' $n$ parties (or supernodes) down to a small set of supernodes, each holding a valid value.
-At that point, coordinating among only a few candidate outputs suffices to complete $\ca$ efficiently.
-Overall, this yields deterministic $\ca$ protocols with near-optimal communication complexity for sufficiently large $L$, asymptotically optimal round complexity, and near-optimal resilience.
-Our results have implications beyond $\ca$: in particular, the same extractor-based committee-compression framework provides communication-efficient corollaries for parallel instances of $\ba$.
+As pointed out in \cite{PODC:GhiLiuWat25}, the standard communication-saving techniques for $\ba$ do not directly extend to $\ca$: they crucially rely on \emph{compressing} parties' inputs into short encodings, whereas in $\ca$ we must preserve the \emph{geometric/convex structure} of the input space.
+Our protocols therefore compress the \emph{system} rather than the \emph{values}.
+To do so, we have introduced \emph{extractor-based deterministic committees}.
+This tool has enabled us to obtain deterministic $\ca$ protocols with near-optimal communication complexity for sufficiently large $L$, asymptotically optimal round complexity, and near-optimal resilience.
+Our results also have implications beyond $\ca$: in particular, our $\ca$ protocols immediately provide communication-efficient corollaries for parallel instances of $\ba$.

-Our work leaves a couple of interesting open problems for further research: \begin{itemize} \item \textbf{Reducing the gap further.} Since $\Omega(Ln)$ bits of communication are necessary, can one obtain deterministic $\ca$ for arbitrary convexity spaces with communication $\bigO(Ln+\poly(n,\kappa))$, while retaining optimal rounds and near-optimal resilience?
+Our work leaves a couple of interesting open problems for further research: \begin{itemize} \item \textbf{Reducing the gap further.} Given the lower bound that $\Omega(Ln)$ bits of communication are necessary for $\ba$, can one obtain deterministic $\ca$ for arbitrary convexity spaces with communication $\bigO(Ln+\poly(n,\kappa))$?

-\item \textbf{Sharper resilience, especially without a priori bounds on $L$.} Is it possible to achieve $\ca$ on arbitrary convexity spaces with communication complexity $o(Ln^2)$ with near-optimal resilience (with or without $\varepsilon$-slack) when no upper bound on the honest inputs' bit-length is known in advance?
+\item \textbf{Sharper resilience.} Is it possible to achieve $\ca$ on arbitrary convexity spaces with communication complexity $o(Ln^2)$ with near-optimal resilience (with or without $\varepsilon$-slack) when no upper bound on the honest inputs' bit-length is known in advance?